Marriott Library Board

 John Gary Maxwell is emeritus professor of surgery at both the University of Utah and the University of North Carolina medical schools.
 Gary’s 40-year career largely focused on transplants.
 He served as the Medical Director of the Renal Transplant Service at the University of Utah College of Medicine and as Consultant in Transplantation & General Surgery at the Salt Lake City Veterans Administration Hospital.

 In his retirement, Gary has continued to stay active in the medical community, and pursues his profound interest in history.
-Gary is the author of innumerable works, including Gettysburg to Great Salt Lake, George R. Maxwell, Civil War Hero and Federal Marshal among the Mormons (University of Oklahoma Press, 2010) and Robert Newton Baskin and the Making of Modern Utah (University of Oklahoma Press, 2013).
+Gary is the author of innumerable works, including Robert Newton Baskin and the Making of Modern Utah (University of Oklahoma Press, 2013) and The Civil War Years in Utah, the Kingdom of God and the Territory that Did Not Fight, forthcoming spring 2016.